From Data Drill Down to Drill By: A Better Way to Explore Your Data

 We recently released Drill-to-Detail, which is also built on a contextual menu and is a milestone toward this vision.
 Read on to learn more about Drill-to-Detail and how you can use it to draw insights from Apache Superset and Preset's charts and dashboards today.

 A contextual menu lets users define how they want to dive deeper into their data.
-This ensures that subsequent granular information matches the user intent and helps to accelerate their data exploration.
+This ensures that subsequent granular information matches the user intent and helps to accelerate their data analysis and exploration.